Phauthentic/phpstan-rules/docs/Rules.md

 For detailed documentation of each rule, see the individual rule documentation files in the [rules/](rules/) directory.

+## Modular Architecture Rule

+Enforces strict dependency rules for modular hexagonal (Ports and Adapters) architecture with capabilities/modules.
+This rule is specifically designed for modular monoliths where each capability/module follows a layered architecture pattern.

+See [Modular Architecture Rule documentation](rules/Modular-Architecture-Rule.md) for detailed information.

+## Circular Module Dependency Rule

+Detects circular dependencies between modules in a modular architecture.
+This rule tracks module-to-module dependencies and reports when circular dependencies are detected.

+See [Circular Module Dependency Rule documentation](rules/Circular-Module-Dependency-Rule.md) for detailed information.

 ## Full Configuration Example

 Here is a full example for a modular monolith with clean architecture rules.